harterrt/harterrt/content/mozilla/why_experiment.md

 Shoot me an email if you have ideas!

 ---
-*Thanks to Dan McKinley and Marissa Gorlick for reading drafts of this article*
+*Thanks to Dan McKinley and Audra Harter for reading drafts of this article*